apache/parquet-format/BloomFilter.md

 }

 /** Hash strategy type annotation. xxHash is an extremely fast non-cryptographic hash
  * algorithm.
-It uses 64 bits version of xxHash.
+It uses the 64-bit version of xxHash.
  **/
 struct XxHash {}